Untilting Line Bundles on Perfectoid Spaces: Untilting Line Bundles

 To show $\lim$ takes injectives to acyclics we fix an injective module $\sI$, and observe that for every $U$, $\sI|_U$ is injective also (since restriction to $U$ is right adjoint to extension by 0 which is exact).
 The global sections of an injective sheaf is an injective abelian group and is therefore divisible.
 Thus the multiplication by $p$-map on $\sI$ is surjective.
 Furthermore, by injectivity we have $\HH^i(U,\sI)=0$ for all $i>0$, so that for any $i$ and $U$ the inverse system along multiplication by $p$ has surjective transition maps and therefore satisfies the ML-condition.
 Therefore, applying \cite[Proposition 13.3.1]{EGA3} we observe that for all $i$ the natural map:

 is an isomorphism.
-In particular, $\lim\sI$ is $\Gamma$-acyclic as desired. \end{Proof} This allows us to harness the composition of functors spectral sequence to construct the morphism at the center of the manuscript. \begin{Proposition} Let $X$ be a perfectoid space with tilt $X^\flat$.
-There is a natural homomorphism $\theta:\Pic(X^\flat)\to\lim\Pic(X)$. \end{Proposition} \begin{Proof} Consider the compositions in Diagram (\ref{diagramOfFunctors}).
-Applying Lemma \ref{preservingInjectivity} and \cite[Tag 015M]{stacks-project} one obtains natural isomorphisms of derived functors:
+In particular, $\lim\sI$ is $\Gamma$-acyclic as desired. \end{Proof} This allows us to harness the composition of functors spectral sequence to study morphism at the center of the manuscript and prove our main theorem. \begin{Theorem} Let $X$ be a perfectoid space with tilt $X^\flat$.
+Then $\theta$ fits into an exact sequence: